cloudcreate-dk/essentials-project/reactive/README.md

 Commands can be:
 - Sent synchronously using `#send(Object)`
 - Sent asynchronously using `#sendAsync(Object)` which returns a `Mono` that will contain the result of the command handling
-- Send asynchronously without waiting for the result of processing the Command using `#sendAndDontWait(Object)`
+- Send asynchronously without waiting for the result of processing the Command using `#sendAndDontWait(Object)`/`#sendAndDontWait(Object, Duration)`
+  - If you need durability for the Commands sent using `sendAndDontWait` please use `DurableLocalCommandBus` from `essentials-components`'s `foundation` instead.

 ```
 var commandBus = new LocalCommandBus();